 We will be subject to reporting obligations under the U.S. securities laws following this offering.
 The SEC, as required under Section 404 of the Sarbanes-Oxley Act of 2002, has adopted rules requiring every public company to include a report of management on the effectiveness of such company's internal control over financial reporting in its annual report.
-In addition, once we cease to be an "emerging growth company" as such term is defined in the JOBS Act, an independent registered public accounting firm must issue an attestation report on the effectiveness of our internal control over financial reporting for the following fiscal year and thereafter.
-When we were a private company and a subsidiary of SINA, we were required to maintain an effective internal control over financial reporting as part of SINA's compliance with Section 404 of the Sarbanes-Oxley Act.
+In addition, once we cease to be an "emerging growth company" as such term is defined in the JOBS Act, an independent registered public accounting firm must issue an attestation report on the effectiveness of our internal control over financial reporting as part of SINA's compliance with Section 404 of the Sarbanes-Oxley Act.
 However, in light of our new status as a public company upon the effectiveness of the registration statement of which this prospectus forms a part, our management will have to evaluate our internal control system independently with new thresholds of materiality and to implement necessary changes to account for that status.
 During the course of such evaluation, documentation and testing, we may identify deficiencies which we may not be able to remedy in time to meet the deadline imposed by the Sarbanes-Oxley Act for compliance with the requirements of Section 404.
 We may incur considerable costs and devote significant management time and efforts and other resources to comply with Section 404 of the Sarbanes-Oxley Act.